souravjmt/demo/README.md

 # demo
-This is a demo git and github project
+This is a demo git and github project.